-- 2. We're doing everything possible to ensure no child labour is used. - 3.
+- 1. We know exactly where all our stone comes from. - 2.
+We're doing everything possible to ensure no child labour is used. - 3.
 Workers get living wages. - 4.
-Health and safety processes have been put in place. - 5.
-Our full time in-field social auditor works with quarries and workers in the wider community through our NGO partner. - 6.
-We have a partnership with Stoneshippers India and they're committed to continuously improving standards.
+Health and safety processes have been put in place. - Our full time in-field social auditor works with quarries and workers in the wider community through our NGO partner. - We have a partnership with Stoneshippers India and they're committed to continuously improving standards.

-- 7. We fully fund 4 schools and 6 health camps for quarry workers and their families. - 8.
-This is all part of our commitment to the Ethical Trading Initiative and implementing the ETI Base Code with regular visits from Marshalls' people to the auarries. - 9.
+- We fully fund 4 schools and 6 health camps for quarry workers and their families. - This is all part of our commitment to the Ethical Trading Initiative and implementing the ETI Base Code with regular visits from Marshalls' people to the quarries. - 9.
 By the time the stone gets to our customers, we know it's been made fairly and has had a positive impact on local communities in Kota.